 7. Masterful use of language

 Can you remember the names of all the products you associate with Apple?
-Most likely, you're thinking of iPad, iPhone, and iPod.
+Most likely, you’re thinking of iPad, iPhone, and iPod.
 What do they all have in common?
-That's right, the letter “i” at the beginning of the words.
-It may seem insignificant, but this is how the company penetrated the minds of users and became deeply rooted there.
+That’s right, the letter “i” at the beginning.
+It may seem insignificant, but this is how the company penetrated users' minds and became deeply rooted there.

-One of the easiest ways to gain popularity is to make the company's image memorable.
+One of the easiest ways to gain popularity is to make the company’s image memorable.
 To do this, a company must choose catchy names for its products.
 This unique name should also link the product series together in the minds of the people who buy them.
-This way, each new product can become successful due to the popularity of the previous one.
+This way, each new product can succeed because of the popularity of the previous one.

-Apple's corporate culture is a shining example of how innovation and creativity can flourish in an environment that fosters openness and collaboration.
-Thanks to its core principles, the company not only creates unique products but also inspires millions of people around the world, setting trends in the technology industry.
-This culture, which dates back to the time of Steve Jobs, continues to drive Apple's success, helping it to remain a leader in the technology market.
-Jobs emphasized innovation and perfectionism, which has become an integral part of the philosophy and leadership in Apple Company.
+Apple’s corporate culture is a shining example of how innovation and creativity can flourish in an environment that fosters openness and collaboration.
+Thanks to its core principles, the company not only creates unique products but also inspires millions of people worldwide, setting trends in the technology industry.

 Credentials: